ilyacharnukha/creditriskprediction/README.md

 [*credit2.ipynb*](./credit2.ipynb)

-Main file containing the first part of the analysis of the Home Credit dataset.<br><br>
+Main file containing the second part of the analysis of the Home Credit dataset.<br><br>

 [*credit3.ipynb*](./credit3.ipynb)

-Main file containing the first part of the analysis of the Home Credit dataset.<br><br>
+Main file containing the third part of the analysis of the Home Credit dataset.<br><br>

 [*requirements.txt*](./requirements.txt)